Buffalo Chicken Meatballs

 This post may include affiliate links.
 Thank you for your support.

-These baked buffalo chicken meatballs are an easy and delicious appetizer for game day or any party.
+These baked buffalo chicken meatballs are an easy and delicious appetizer for game day.
 They’re loaded with flavor and sure to become a new fan favorite!
 They also make a great low-carb option for meal prep.

 While I’ve never been a huge fan of traditional wings, I have always loved buffalo-inspired recipes and it seems like many of you do as well!